 - Explore Samuel H. Boardman State Scenic Corridor in Brookings

-- Enjoy an elevated dining experience at the Black Trumpet Bistro
+- Enjoy a delicious farm to table dinner at the Black Trumpet Bistro

 - Tour a historic lighthouse in Crescent City